Swahili Name: Choroa

-The head of the Oryx is equipped with long trumpet like ears which smarten its image and capable of picking sound in a desert type environment where strong winds are capable of sending signals and noise from your enemies far away.
+The head of the Oryx is equipped with long trumpet-like ears that smarten its image and capable of picking sound in a desert type environment where strong winds are capable of sending signals and noise from your enemies far away.

-The East African Oryx lives in semi desert areas where they form herds of 4 to 40 animals consisting of female who walk with their calves, semi adult females and subordinate or less important males.
-To prove their presence in the group the non territorial males work as defenders of the families under guardianship of an Alpha Bull who walk from behind of a caravan which is always led by matured females marching to a food source which may be located in a distance place.
+The East African Oryx lives in semi-desert areas where they form herds of 4 to 40 animals consisting of females who walk with their calves, semi-adult females, and subordinate or less important males.
+To prove their presence in the group the non-territorial males work as defenders of the families under the guardianship of an Alpha Bull who walk from behind a caravan which is always led by matured females marching to a food source which may be located in a distance place.

-This act by non territorial males proves that the role of masculinity in the Savannah of East Africa is not only for sexual desire but for security of the harems which surround them.
+This act by nonterritorial males proves that the role of masculinity in the Savannah of East Africa is not only for sexual desire but for the security of the harems which surround them.